The Lord of the Rings Film Locations: LOTR New Zealand

 This list is huge - and is comprised of the Lord of the Rings film locations mentioned, and listed, in the bonus features of the 6 films, “New Zealand: Home of Middle Earth”, as well as from many other sources here in New Zealand and online.
 Many of the coordinates were found through the help of the New Zealand Department of Conservation page as well as from the MovieMaps Middle Earth Saga page.

 Despite all of that effort, some minor locations, special tidbits, and information that only die-hard true fans would care about are missed in this article.
-You can get a full list, with hundreds of locations, in the book: the Lord of the Rings Film Locations Guidebook: Completely Updated Edition by Ian Brodie.
+You can get a full list, with hundreds of locations, in the book: Lord of the Rings Film Locations Guidebook: Completely Updated Edition by Ian Brodie.
 Despite that, this article includes far more information than the typical fan would need, so it should more than suffice for 99 percent of the fanbase.

 Enjoy your adventure!